NUTRITION CARE

 2. Don't Skip Meals

-If you're not sure where to start, our diabetes meal planning guide has you covered.
-With multiple healthy options for every meal of the day — and snack time, too — alongside nutrition tips and facts, keeping your blood sugar under control just got a little easier.
+If you're not sure where to start, Abbott's diabetes meal planning guide has you covered.
+It includes multiple options for every meal of the day — and snack time, too — alongside nutrition tips and facts to help manage your blood sugar.

 3. Stay Hydrated